 About Me

-Kadivar’s research has been published in the American Sociological Review, Social Forces, Comparative Politics, Socius, and Mobilization, and has won awards from the Collective Behavior and Social Movement (CBSM), Comparative Historical Sociology, Global and Transnational Sociology, Sociology of Development, and Peace, War and Social Conflict sections of the American Sociological Association (ASA).
+Kadivar’s research has been published in the American Sociological Review, Social Forces, Comparative Political Studies, European Sociological Review, Comparative Politics, Socius, Mobilization, Sociology of Development, Empirical Economics and has won awards from the Collective Behavior and Social Movement (CBSM), Comparative Historical Sociology, Global and Transnational Sociology, Sociology of Development, and Peace, War and Social Conflict sections of the American Sociological Association (ASA).
+Kadivar's first book Popular Politics and the Path to Durable Democracy has been published in November 2022 with Princeton University Press.